goblint/bench/incremental-test-generation/README.md

 Run `./RUN_BATCH <directory> [additional arguments...]` for running all c files in the directory.
 The additional arguments are passed to goblint to skip the interactive cli (Recommended: `--enable-mutations --disable-precision --enable-running --disable-create-tests --enable-cfg --goblint-config {}` or in short `--default`).
 When there are arguments defined in the file by the `PARAM` keyword they are recognized and passed to the incremental tester.
 When running on the regression test `28-race_reach` you should add this include `--include YOUR_PATH_TO_GOBLINT/analyzer/tests/regression/28-race_reach/racemacros.h`.
 You can also ignore files using a `.ignore` file with all the paths seperated by a new line.
 It is recommended to ignore the files `--ignore sample-files/ignore-files/regression-parsing-error.ignore` and `--ignore sample-files/ignore-files/regression-exceptions.ignore`.
 Use `--no-print` to print only the status updates on input level.
 Use `--statistics` to collect the meta data of each run and calculate the statistics.
 For detailed information about the arguments run `./RUN_BATCH` without any arguments.

+# Reprint the statistics
+Run `python3 scripts/stats.py out/stats.yaml` to reprint the statistics collected from the yaml file.

 # Implementation
 To find out more about the implementation check out the `./scripts` directory and its [readme](./scripts/README.md) file.